bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:05:54

-Yeah, however, it also would have to be the same amount.
+Yeah, however, it also would have to be the same amount, right?
 So this would be either a block with no transactions in it, so no fees.
 So the Coinbase amount would be exactly 50 Bitcoin back in the day, or it would be coincidentally the exact same total fees.
 The thing is, it only happened twice.